Ferry Transport in Tonga

 On the MV ‘Onemato and MV Alaimoana

 The MV ‘Onemato and MV Alaimoana are two other ferries operating between Tongatapu and ‘Eua.
 The MV ‘Onemato is a barge ferry with a passenger area on an open-air deck with a roof and wooden seating.
 There’s also a higher open deck for soaking in the views and looking out for whales.
 The MV Alaimoana is a smaller vessel with limited indoor seating where you’ll mostly share the journey with “stuff”.

-The MV ‘Otuanga’ofa is a cargo-style ship that have been operating between Tongatapu and Vava’u for around 10 years.
-It even takes the arduous journey to the far-flung Niuas islands.
+The MV ‘Otuanga’ofa and MV Taka I Pomana are cargo and passenger ships.
+The MV ‘Otuanga’ofa is the quickest passenger ferry, which has been operating between Tongatapu and Vava’u for around 10 years.
+It even takes an arduous journey to the far-flung Niuas islands.
 Passengers mostly sit on the floor in large covered passenger decks where you’ll mostly share the passage huddled with locals.
 You’ll find groups kipping on the floor due to the longer journeys this ship takes.
 There are outside decks too allowing you to stretch your legs.
 The journey can be made a little more comfortable by booking a spot in the 28-bunk cabin.

 So where can you travel to in Tonga by ferry?
 A ferry service runs between Tongatapu and ‘Eua.
 Ferries also run between Tongatapu and Vava’u, stopping at islands in Ha’apai along the way.
 Finally, a ferry occasionally runs between Vava’u and The Niuas.

 Where Can You Take the Ferry in Tonga

 There are three main ferry routes in Tonga, as follows: